 REPLACING YOUR COMPRESSION STOCKINGS?

-Are you stockings hung by the chimney with care in hopes that St. Nicholas soon will be there?
-Are your stockings in good shape?
-Are they still compressing well and providing the containment you need or is it time to replace your compression stockings?
-If you are wearing your compression stockings every day, the compression will probably last four to six weeks.
-You should be able to tell when your stockings need replacing as they will start to get easier and easier to don and doff.
+Are your stockings hung by the chimney with care in hopes that St. Nicholas will soon be there?
+What shape and condition are those socks in?
+Are they still compressing well and providing the necessary containment, or is it time to replace your compression stockings?
+If you wear your compression stockings daily, the compression will probably last four to six weeks.
+You should be able to tell when your socks need replacing as they will get easier and easier to don and doff.
 Is it time to replace those compression stockings?

-Good quality compression stockings are not cheap and yet they do need to be replaced on a regular basis.
+Good quality compression stockings are not cheap, yet they must be replaced regularly.
 Putting off purchasing new stockings can be much more expensive in the long run and cause more complications with your lymphedema.
 I wanted to offer a few suggestions that might be helpful.

-It’s that time a year again, when everyone wants to know what you want for Christmas.
-I know in my family even if I insist that I do not need or want anything, my family still wants to give.
-Instead of getting items that you really don’t need, why not ask for new compression stockings?
-I’m sure your family would rather give you something you could truly use, instead of guessing at something you might want?
+It’s that time of year again when everyone wants to know what you want for Christmas.
+Even if I insist that I do not need or want anything, my family still wants to give.
+Instead of getting items you don’t need, why not ask for new compression stockings?
+I’m sure your family would provide you with something you could use instead of guessing at something you might want.

 SPEND DOWN ACCOUNTS

-Instead of a Christmas Fund why not start yourself a stocking fund?
+Instead of a Christmas Fund, why not start a stocking fund?
 How much will your compression cost for the year?
-Divide that into the twelve months of the year and each month contribute to that fund so that you will always have good quality compression
+Divide that into the twelve months of the year, and each month, contribute to that fund so that you will always have good-quality compression.

 ASK FOR HELP

 Is there no way you can afford compression garments for your condition?
 Don’t be afraid to ask for help.
-Many hospitals and facilities do have funds that they can tap into for those who truly cannot afford compression garments.
-The Compression Closet offers an incentive plan for therapists – offering half off or free garments depending on how many referrals they send to us.
+Many hospitals and facilities have funds they can tap into for those who cannot afford compression garments.
+The Compression Closet offers an incentive plan for therapists – offering half-off or free garments depending on how many referrals they send to us.

 YOU ARE WORTH IT

-Do you have any other ideas or suggestions on how to keep yourself in good quality compression stockings?
-Share your ideas in the comments below.
-You never know who will benefit from your suggestions and ideas.
+Do you have any other ideas or suggestions on how to keep yourself in good-quality compression stockings?
+Share your thoughts in the comments below.
+You never know who will benefit from your tips and ideas.

-Disclaimer – This blog, Stockings Were Hung by the Chimney, is for general information purposes only.
-Furthermore, information contained in this blog is not a substitute for medical advice.
+Disclaimer – This blog is for general information.
+Furthermore, the information contained in this blog is not a substitute for medical advice.
 Always consult a licensed healthcare professional for advice on your specific condition.